Easy View XT is a flip-down glare blocker for use in cars. Today we offer our Easy View XT reviews from editors and readers.

 - Attaches by slipping over your existing visor

-Below is a recent TV ad for Easy View HD:
+Below is a TV ad for the original Easy View HD:

 The visuals in the television commercials show a more dramatic change than we experienced, but overall the product does work to reduce glare.

-Perhaps the most obvious question is whether or not Easy View HD is better than simply wearing a pair of sunglasses.
+Perhaps the most obvious question is whether or not Easy View XT is better than simply wearing a pair of sunglasses.
 Keep in mind that some sunglasses reduce glare better than others.
 Sunglasses are also not designed for nighttime use.
-For these reasons, Easy View HD does hold a slight edge over sunglasses.
-If you have a pair of decent sunglasses, Easy View HD will probably not be very useful when driving during the day.
+For these reasons, Easy View XT does hold a slight edge over sunglasses.
+If you have a pair of decent sunglasses, Easy View XT will probably not be very useful when driving during the day.

 Easy View XT does work, although it’s difficult to justify paying $26 for two pieces of plastic attached to elastic bands.
-If you find yourself regularly dealing with glare while driving, Easy View HD may be worth a try.
+If you find yourself regularly dealing with glare while driving, Easy View XT may be worth a try.
 The “high density sun diffuser” which was originally sold with the product was a valuable addition which appears to be no longer available.

-Have you tried Easy View HD?
+Have you tried Easy View XT?
 Give us your review in the comments below.